-- 1. Additionally, SES would recommend the following, as an example of good governance practice: - A director should not be a member of more than 3 Audit Committees, especially if the director is the Chairman of one or more of the Committees - A director should limit his committee memberships to 6, including a maximum of 3 committee chairmanships - Chairman of the Board of listed companies must ideally be an ID - Diversity of the Board in terms of education, expertise and gender as per the chart / matrix provided under the SEBI Listing Regulations - Time commitment in terms of other directorships of the Directors - Age of the Director /Board members to ascertain succession planning - 2.
-SES will also analyze, the list of core skills/expertise/competencies identified by the board of directors as required by the Company for it to function effectively and those actually available with the board. - 3.
-SES will further analyze the remuneration of the Non-Executive Directors and will check the following: - Amount of remuneration vis-à-vis the financial performance of the Company (turnover/ profits/ growth) - Remuneration of director of the peer Companies - Variable pay and its linkage with the performance of the Company - Remuneration paid to the director vis-à-vis other directors within the Board - 4.
-SES will consider the following points in case of appointment related to Independent Directors: - Aggregate tenure of the individual with the Company or that with the Group Companies - No. of equity shares of the Company held by the individual. - No. of Stock Options held by the Director - Reasons of resignation provided by the ID who resigned - 5.
-SES will also verify with the details provided by MCA, whether the proposed director is by any chance, disqualified under the Law. - 6.
-SES may also verify the certificate obtained by the Company from a company secretary in practice that none of the directors have been debarred or disqualified from being appointed or continuing as directors of companies by the Board/ MCA or any such statutory authority.
+SES would recommend the following, as an example of good governance practice:

+- A director should not be a member of more than 3 Audit Committees, especially if the director is the Chairman of one or more of the Committees - A director should limit his committee memberships to 6, including a maximum of 3 committee chairmanships - Chairman of the Board of listed companies must ideally be an ID - Diversity of the Board in terms of education, expertise and gender as per the chart / matrix provided under the SEBI Listing Regulations - Time commitment in terms of other directorships of the Directors - Age of the Director /Board members to ascertain succession planning - 1.
+SES will also analyze, the list of core skills/expertise/competencies identified by the board of directors as required by the Company for it to function effectively and those actually available with the board. - 2.
+SES will further analyze the remuneration of the Non-Executive Directors and will check the following: - Amount of remuneration vis-à-vis the financial performance of the Company (turnover/ profits/ growth) - Remuneration of director of the peer Companies - Variable pay and its linkage with the performance of the Company - Remuneration paid to the director vis-à-vis other directors within the Board - 3.
+SES will consider the following points in case of appointment related to Independent Directors: - Aggregate tenure of the individual with the Company or that with the Group Companies - No. of equity shares of the Company held by the individual. - No. of Stock Options held by the Director - Reasons of resignation provided by the ID who resigned - 4.
+SES will also verify with the details provided by MCA, whether the proposed director is by any chance, disqualified under the Law. - 5.
+SES may also verify the certificate obtained by the Company from a company secretary in practice that none of the directors have been debarred or disqualified from being appointed or continuing as directors of companies by the Board/ MCA or any such statutory authority. - 6.
+In case of (re)appointment of Promoter Directors in Companies where SES suspects such Companies to have conducted their operations prejudicial to the interest of its shareholders.